fastfists/ZyftySc/spec.md

 with a Sales Contract.
 Secondary Liens are created by a third party that the NFT Owner is entering into an agreement with (like a lender providing a loan against an owners NFT).
 The NFT Owner must allow a Secondary Lien to be placed.
-To place a Secondary Lien, the third party will make a call to `proposeLien`, specifying a lien value and wallet address of the lien provider, what type of asset the lien secures and if the lien is dynamic or parametric.
+To place a Secondary Lien, the NFT owner will make a call to `proposeLien`, specifying a lien contract address.
+The Lien contract address must be a sub-type of ILien.
 The NFT Owner indicates that they are allowing the lien to be placed by calling `confirmLien`, after which they will have no control over the lien.
 The lien can only be removed by the lien holder when the agreement that the lien secures has been fulfilled by the NFT Owner, or when the lien is paid by the NFT Owner, or by default when the NFT is sold and all of the liens are paid from the sale proceeds.

 ##### Paying Liens